NicoHood/SecureLoader/Readme.md

 If one checksum is valid all other checksums should be valid too.
 Otherwise there was an error while creating the checksums or the signing algorithm is insecure.
-If the uploading failed a flag will be set to let the Firmware notice the upload violation.
+If the uploading failed the FWVC get increased to let the Firmware notice the upload violation.
+After a successfull upload the FWC get increased instead and the FWVC will be cleared.

-TODO how to remove this flag, only authorized people should be able to?

-TODO hash algorithm: crc32?
+TODO hash algorithm: CBC-MAC

-#### 3.3.4 Firmware Counter (FWC)
+#### 3.3.3 Firmware Counter (FWC)
 The Bootloader keeps track of the number of Firmware uploads.
 This information is important to check if someone even tried to hack your device.
 The Firmware counter is part of the FID, stored inside the SBS and 32 bit large.
+It can be read from the PC and the firmware (via BJT) at any time.

-#### 3.3.5 Firmware Violation Counter (FWVC)
+#### 3.3.4 Firmware Violation Counter (FWVC)
 The Firmware Violation Counter keeps track of the number of Firmware uploads that fail.
 This can happen if the signature or the checksums of the Firmware are wrong.
+It can be read from the PC and the firmware (via BJT) at any time.
-The Firmware is able to read this value at any time and can use if for any user warnings.
-The FWVC is stored inside the SBS.
+It can be used by the Firmware for user warnings.
+The FWVC is stored inside the SBS and 8 bit large.

 TODO Required?
 Checksum needs to be excluded from this.

+#### 3.3.5 Firmware Upgrade Sequence
+1. Receive signed Firmware checksums from the PC
+2. Verify the authenticity of the Firmware checksums
+3. Receive next Firmware page from the PC and verify the page checksum
+4. Abort if the checksum is invalid
+5. Flash the valid page
+6. Verify the whole Firmware checksum
+7. Abort and delete the whole Firmware if the checksum is invalid
+8. Write new Firmware identifier and new Firmware counter

 ### 3.4 Firmware Authentication